 [music: “Seven League Boots” by Zoë Keating]

-Sylvia Boorstein: Nobody tells you that, they don’t say when they hear — they don’t say, “Uh oh.
-Brace yourself.”
-They say “Congratulations,” because, you know Krista, it’s both.
+Sylvia Boorstein: Nobody tells you that.
+They don’t say, when they hear — they don’t say, Uh-oh, brace yourself.
+They say, Congratulations, because you know, Krista, it’s both.
 It is congratulations.
 It’s the most amazing thing we can do.
-To create a new life that comes out with fingernails and eyelashes and all of its fingers and toes, it’s an amazing thing.
-And it’s extremely awakening in the sense of knowing how vulnerable we are.
+To create a new life that comes out with fingernails and eyelashes and all its fingers and toes, it’s an amazing thing.
+And it’s extremely awakening, in the sense of knowing how vulnerable we are.

-I’m Krista Tippett, and this is On Being.
-I spoke with Sylvia Boorstein with a live audience in 2011 at the invitation of WDET Detroit Public Radio and Metro Parent magazine.
+Tippett: I’m Krista Tippett, and this is On Being.
+I spoke with Sylvia Boorstein with a live audience, in 2011, at the invitation of WDET Detroit Public Radio and Metro Parent magazine.

-Ms. Boorstein: You have to know that I grew up in a post-Depression household.
+Boorstein: [laughs] In fact, you have to know that I grew up in a post-Depression household.
 Both my parents had jobs, and I’m an only child.
-I lived with my two parents and my grandmother, who was widowed, my father’s mother.
-And my parents went off to work, so my grandmother did a great deal of the mothering, and she was very, very solicitous, so that I remember her as bathing and washing and dressing me and making braids and preparing the kinds of foods that I liked.
+I lived with my two parents and my grandmother, who was widowed; my father’s mother.
+And my parents went off to work, so my grandmother did a great deal of the mothering.
+And she was very, very solicitous, so that I remember her as bathing and washing and dressing me, and making braids and preparing the kinds of foods that I liked.

-Ms. Tippett: I want to talk tonight about that wisdom that you’ve learned, and how it might apply to our lives as parents.
-Not just the spiritual lives of our children but how we nourish ourselves, right, as we are present to them and as we impart what we want to impart to them.
+Tippett: So I want to talk tonight about that wisdom that you’ve learned and how it might apply to our lives as parents — not just the spiritual lives of our children, but how we nourish ourselves as we are present to them, and as we impart what we want to impart to them.
 I have to say, Sylvia, that you’re sitting here, and you are so calm, and you radiate wisdom, and your books radiate wisdom.
-So it’s somewhat comforting for me for you to also describe yourself as a lifelong worrier and just talk about how being fretful comes naturally, because you talked about that from your own childhood — that your mother was ill.
+So it was somewhat comforting for me, for you to also describe yourself as a lifelong worrier, just talk about how being fretful comes naturally, because you talked about that from your own childhood, that your mother was ill.

-Ms. Boorstein: As a piece of self-knowledge that — that makes a break in between a certain next step and that next step and say, “Oh.”
-So that when I’m at an airport, for instance, or if I come to a place where I’ve agreed to meet my husband on a corner of a certain street at 5:00, and I come there at 5:00, and he’s not there, and it’s five past five, and he’s not there, I could start to think maybe this, maybe that, maybe this, maybe that.
-But I think to myself, wait a minute.
-That is just my peculiar neurological glitch kicking in.
-Probably not, you know, I could just wait here quietly.
+Boorstein: It’s a piece of self-knowledge that makes a break in between a certain next step and that next step, and say, Oh.
+So that when I’m at an airport, for instance, or if I come to a place where I’ve agreed to meet my husband on a corner of a certain street at 5 o’clock, and I come there at 5 and he’s not there, and it’s five past 5 and he’s not there, I could start to think, Maybe this, maybe that, maybe this, maybe that.
+But I think to myself, Wait a minute, that is just my peculiar neurological glitch kicking in.
+Probably not.
+You know, I could just wait here quietly.
 I could look in the windows.
 I could look at the people.
 I could say relaxing phrases to my own mind.
 I could wish well to the passersby.
 There are just lots of other things I can do.